The Agentic OS Protocol

 * Explore [Workflow Taxonomy](/docs/concepts/workflows-taxonomy) to see operational patterns

-* Read the full specification in [AGENTS.md Section 3.2.1](https://github.com/synerops/osprotocol/blob/main/AGENTS.md#321-agent-lifecycle-workflow)
+* Read the [AGENTS.md](https://github.com/synerops/osprotocol/blob/main/AGENTS.md) knowledge base

 # Workflows Taxonomy